Thertzlor/Revenant/wiki/_Condition_syntax.md

 k.m3 = {
    "x", type="key",
-   -- "x" can only be pressed if either the seqA and seqB seqeuence macros are both running or the "flagA" flag is set but "flagB" is not. condition = {
+   -- "x" can only be pressed if either the seqA and seqB sequence macros are both running or the "flagA" flag is set but "flagB" is not. condition = {
                   {
                      ":seqA",":seqB",